amarselic/flowcode-project/README.md

 ## 🧠 About Project

 This is a simple stopwatch (stoperica) made in Flowcode.
-It counts time in seconds and milliseconds and can be started, stopped, and reset.
+It counts time in seconds and milliseconds hundredths and can be started, stopped, and reset.

 ---